dylanmc/CryptoBook/src/3_CryptolIntro.md

 abcdefghijklmnopqrstuvwxyz <- outer wheel zyxwvutsrqponmlkjihgfedcba <- inner wheel
 ```
-To use the code wheel in this arrangement, lookup a character from the
+To use the code wheel in this arrangement, look up a character from the
 top line, and the character directly below it is the encoded / decoded
 translation of that character.